iatorm/jellyfish/doc.md

 - Unary `<` is decrementation and head of array, binary is less-than.
 - Unary `>` is incrementation and tail of array, binary is greater-than.
 - Unary `!` is factorial or permutations, binary is truncated factorial or sub-permutations (threaded to level 0 on the left).
-- Unary `c` is conversion to char (threaded to level 0), binary is combinations (threaded to level 0 on the left).
+- Unary `c` is conversion to char (threaded to level 0), binary is subset check with mltiplicities.
+- Unary `S` is power-of-two or subsequences, binary is binomial coefficient or combinations (threaded to level 0 on the left).
 - Unary `n` is conversion to num (threaded to level 0), binary is intersection.
 - Unary `u` is uniques, binary is union.
 - Unary `N` is negation, binary is list difference.